samsmithnz/samsmithnz/README.md

             I have an Azure/DevOps blog, https://samlearnsazure.blog
             </li>
             <li>
-            I have a personal website: www.samsmithnz.com (source is in it's <a href="https://github.com/SamSmithNZ-dotcom">own org</a>)
+            I have a personal website: www.samsmithnz.com (source is in a <a href="https://github.com/SamSmithNZ-dotcom">separate org</a>)
             </li>
             <li>
             I created a tool to <a href="https://github.com/samsmithnz/AzurePipelinesToGitHubActionsConverter">migrate Azure Pipelines to GitHub Actions</a>